-Due to a decision by MSHSAA, third place games will not be played as originally planned – putting an end to the 2019-2020 season for the Lady Bulldogs.
+Due to a decision by MSHSAA, third place games were not played as originally planned – putting an end to the 2019-2020 season for the Lady Bulldogs.

 Blue Eye won the tipoff Friday afternoon and put up the first few points.
 Tipton wouldn’t let it last for long though.
 The teams tied at three, tied again at five, and Tipton would eventually take a 6-5 lead in the first quarter.

 Tipton worked to a five point lead with 1:30 left to play in the first.
 Sophomore Avery Arnold hit a three, but Tipton answered with one of its own.
 Sophomore Riley Arnold came back with a three to end the first with a 2-point deficit.
 Tipton had a 13-11 lead after the first eight minutes.

 Tipton got things started in the second, only to be answered by Blue Eye senior Kohnnar Patton.
 Patton’s 2-point shot put her at 2,000 points for her career.
 By the end of the game, she would end her career at Blue Eye with 2,011 total points.

 Tipton hit a three after Patton’s shot, but sophomores Makayla Johnson and Kyla Warren hit two shots back to back to tie the game for the third time.
 But it didn’t last long.
 Tipton would hold Blue Eye to just two additional points in the next four and a half minutes – each off free throw attempts from Avery Arnold.
 In that same time, they’d put up eight of their own.
 At the half, Tipton led Blue Eye 26-20.